Abu al-Dhahab: Siding with the Ottomans

-Abu Al-Dhahab changed sides, choosing to side with the Ottomans against Ali bey, he handed over all the conquered territories to the Ottomans and marched against Cairo.
-Ali Bey fled to Zahir al-Umar in Acre, and Abu Dhahab became the new Shaykh al-Balad (civil governor) and de facto ruler of Egypt.
+Abu Al-Dhahab changed sides, choosing to side with the Ottomans against Ali Bey, he handed over all the conquered territories to the Ottomans and marched against Cairo.
+Ali Bey fled to Daher al-Umar in Acre, and Abu Dhahab became the new Shaykh al-Balad (civil governor) and de facto ruler of Egypt.

 When Ali Bey came back and tried to restore his position, he was defeated and killed by Abu Dhahab's forces near Cairo (1773).